Screeching, Squealing and Grinding: When to Check Your Brake Pads

-This is precisely why you should never ignore sounds coming from your car--- especially your brakes.
-If you hear these things, there’s a good chance that your brake pads need to be replaced.
+This is precisely why you should never ignore sounds coming from your car, especially your brakes.
+If you hear these noises, there’s a good chance you need brake repair service.

-- Screeching or Squealing: If your car makes a screeching or squealing sound when you step on the brakes that does NOT go away even after the brake is released, you probably need to replace your brake pads.
+Screeching or Squealing: If your car makes a screeching or squealing sound when you step on the brakes that doesn’t go away even after the brake is released, you probably need to replace your brake pads.

-- Grumbling or Grinding: If you hear a grumbling, grinding, clunking sound while the brake is applied, you guessed it, you need to get your brake pads checked.
+Grumbling or Grinding: If you hear a grumbling, grinding, clunking sound while the brake is applied, you guessed it, you definitely need to get your brake pads checked.

 These sounds are a clear indicator that something is wrong with your brakes.
-Most likely, the pads have been worn down to less than 3mm, which causes the caliper to rub against the rotor.
-That delightful squealing, grumbling sound you hear is metal grinding on metal.
+Most likely, the pads have been worn down to less than 3 mm, causing the caliper to rub against the rotor.
+That delightful squealing sound is metal grinding on metal.

 A good rule of thumb is to have your brake pads checked at every oil change, and replace them every 30,000 – 35,000 miles.
 The rate at which brake pads deteriorate depends on a couple things, including the weight of your vehicle and where and how you drive.
-A person with a lead foot, zipping from stoplight to stoplight will wear down their pads much faster than a person who spends most of their driving time on the freeway.
+A driver with a lead foot, zipping from stoplight to stoplight on city streets will wear down their pads much faster than a driver who spends most of their time on the freeway.